kohirens/aws-tf-s3-website/README.md

-# AWS Website
+# TF-AWS-Webapp

-Terraform module composition to deploy infrastructure for hosing a website in AWS.
+Terraform module composition to deploy infrastructure for hosing a web application in AWS.

 ## Status